 Basically, once you begin holding your money with a company that exists overseas, it gets treated as wealth that originated in the country in the first place.

 The only exceptions to this rule are overseas citizens of the United States.
 US expats are taxed based on their citizenship; any personal income is taxed according to US tax laws, it doesn’t matter if it’s been earned abroad.
-Expat Money Show can offer advice on how you can avoid personal income taxes as a US citizen by relocating overseas.

 Tax Law Loopholes